 Despite this, however, it appears that some companies are failing to put systems in place to ensure that each and every individual that communicates with them is not only responded to, but also provided with added value content or directed to someone that can assist them based on their current situation.
 And the action recruiters take today will determine their ability to attract talent in the future when the market picks up, so it’s perhaps more important than ever to get candidate experience right.

 Put a process in place

-While the latest data from APSCo suggests that hiring levels are certainly showing signs of improvement – permanent vacancies added in the last week of May were up 23% compared with the first week – levels are still much lower when looking at year on year comparisons.
-So, while recruitment activity is going in the right direction as we move further out of lockdown, the fact remains that many recruiters and marketers are still on furlough.
+While the latest data from APSCo suggests that hiring levels are certainly showing signs of improvement, and recruitment activity is going in the right direction, the fact remains that many recruiters and marketers are still on furlough.
 Consequently many of the people responsible for ensuring a seamless candidate experience are currently away from the business, leaving many staffing firms resource short.
 So if your firm is contending with staff shortages, it’s important that you have a process in place – to ensure that those who remain in the business are not only responding to all candidates, but they are equipped with the tools to do so.
 And this doesn’t need to be burdensome, it can be as simple as designating an individual or a few people to be in charge of monitoring interactions and providing all staff with the necessary content to share with candidates.

 Produce content that speaks to your candidates’ situation